saerx/access-toolkit/src/pages/workplaces.md

 ### Reasonable Adjustments and Access Check-In’s

-The first step is to have a conversation with all workers about their access needs, and make a plan agreed by both parties on how to make workplace accessible.
+The first step is to have a conversation with all workers about their access needs, and make a plan agreed by both parties on how to make the workplace accessible.
 The reasonable adjustments process was detailed in the Planning section, and is where a manager should then make a plan of how to accommodate access needs including adaptations to the workplace, access equipment and software, flexible working hours or the ability to work from home.

 As a legal requirement, the reasonable adjustment process should be part of an overall culture of discussing access openly.
 This can be supported by managers holding access check-ins during 1:1’s and quarterly reviews with staff.
 Access needs often fluctuate and change over time, and the adjustments and the workers needs will change with that.
 The reasonable adjustments process should therefore only be the beginning of the access conversation, which is left open throughout the workers time at an organisation.